Montgomery Bell Academy: Athletics

-Montgomery Bell Academy's sports offerings include football, basketball, baseball, soccer, lacrosse, ice hockey, swim and dive, and more.
+Montgomery Bell Academy's sports offerings include football, basketball, baseball, soccer, lacrosse, ice hockey, rowing, swim and dive, and more.

 The school has won the Tennessee Secondary School Athletic Association's football championship fourteen times, from 1915 to 2014.

 The school has also gained recognition for its Cross Country team.
 Since its inception in 1995, the team has claimed a total of thirteen state championships.
 Most notably, the team claimed a perfect sweep in the state championship of 2010, in which all top five places were claimed by the school's runners.

 The school's tennis team was able to claim the state title of 2013 over the Gulliver Preparatory School by a margin of 5-to-4.
 The team also hosts a spring tennis tournament, entitled the Francis Carter Invitational.

 The MBA Soccer Program is led by the former Coach of Waterford United (Irish Premier League), Giles Cheevers.
 MBA Soccer captured the 2015 TSSAA Tennessee State Soccer Championship (DII-AA) with a 3-0 win over Christian Brothers High School (CBHS).

 The MBA Swim and Dive program is led by head coach Pat Killian, who graduated as the valedictorian of MBA, and went on to swim at Yale.
 He has been recognized as one of the best swim coaches in the state of Tennessee.

-MBA Athletics sends many students per year to continue their athletics in college.
-A much higher percentage than the national average.
+MBA Athletics sends many students per year to continue their athletics in college — a much higher percentage than the national average.

+MBA has a Hacky Sack program (est. 2026) that ranks #2 in the nation and #1 in Tennessee.